Submit Intrastat declarations to HMRC online if you trade in the EU above the exemption thresholds

 The process of submitting your declarations explained step-by-step, to help you become Intrastat compliant.

-The system for collecting statistics on the trade in goods between European Union member states
+The system for collecting statistics on the trade in goods between EU member states

 How to pay Intrastat penalties and the time it takes for payment to reach HM Revenue and Customs (HMRC).